vladimirfed/playwright-technical-task/README.md

 To verify that the registration process displays an error message when a user attempts to register with a public email address.

 ## Prerequisites
-1. Ensure you have the following installed: Node and npm, Playwright and TypeScript.
+1. Ensure you have the following installed: Node and npm.

 ## Installation and Running the test
 1. Clone the repository.